 Director of New Business and Innovation, Media Relations

-Founder; Managing Partner, Sustainable Synergy™, Seed2Source, Corp.
+Founder; Managing Partner, Sustainable Synergy™, Seed2Source, Corporation

 Jennifer Waxman coined the phrase, ‘Conscious Consultants, We Live It!’, to express that she doesn’t just talk-the-talk, but walks-the-walk.
 This reflection of growing up with strong, matriarchal family values that began with her mother and her grandmother.
 Fond memories abound of her grandmother refusing to own a microwave or eat anything out of a can, while also having her dairy and other fresh products delivered straight to her doorstep from a local farm.
 Her mother was also a major influence whom would make many of her clothes and accessories, bring her to U-Pick farms for produce, encourage her to tend to the backyard garden.
 She challenged Jennifer to create meals from the mason jar bounty of canned produce her mother created so that the family had convenient, local, hand-picked, whole foods.
 Other memories include being embarrassed as a kid when her mother only served healthy snacks that none of her friends wanted.
 However, becoming of age allowed her to realize how fortunate her upbringing was, which was certainly not ‘typical’ in her generation at this time as she was born in 1976.

 Today, Jennifer Waxman is responsible for Strategy, Marketing & New Business Development for companies involved in the Local Food System(s).
-She has been a strategic business planner for over 15 years and is the Founder of Sustainable Synergy, Inc. and Seed-2-Source, CORP.
+She has been a strategic business planner for over 15 years and is the Founder of Sustainable Synergy, Inc. and Seed-2-Source, Corporation.
 Her focus is creating a truly sustainable and synergistic Local Food System from the Seed to the Source with an emphasis on closing the loop within this system and bridging Agriculture with Optimal Wellness through a Food-as-Medicine Approach.

 Jennifer entered the Eco-Sustainable industry in 2000 as a marketing specialist for an innovative project focusing on a sustainable, commercial, hydroponic watering system.
 This led her to become a Global Marketing Manager for Antelco Corporation, an international manufacturer specializing in water conservation technology for agriculture and horticulture.
 During this time, Jennifer was responsible for new product development for the hydroponics division as well as assisting growers in both the field and the greenhouse to create new and advanced products and systems.
 This experience has been leveraged by her understanding of the entire process from the field to the whole produce or finished product.
 At this time she was also involved in the development of natural products from the growing of the botanical plant ingredients, to the sustainable processing and manufacturing of these finished products.